wmaynard/leaderboard-service/LEADERBOARD_MANAGEMENT.md

   * 4: Annually (untested)
   * 5: None (untested)
 * The **playersPerShard** controls how many players can be assigned to a particular leaderboard before a new shard of it is created.
 This is currently a placeholder for future functionality.
-* The **maxTier** determines how many leaderboards will actually be created.
+* The **tierCount** determines how many leaderboards will actually be created.
 When leaderboards hit rollover, players can be promoted or demoted to different tiers.
-This is zero-indexed, so a value of 1 will create two tiers.
+A value greater than 1 is required.

 Leaderboards are passed as an array of objects.
 Here's our sample request so far: